 The name “Yemoja” is derived from the Yoruba words “yeye-omo-eja,” which means “mother whose sons are fish.”
-In West Africa, this deity of the ocean is referred to by many names: Mami Wata, Mami Sika, Aflekete… But she is always associated with maternity, fertility, and abundance.
+In Yorubaland, she is a river deity, while on the other side of the ocean, she has become the deity of the ocean.
+In West Africa, she goes along with many other water deities : Mamiwata, Agbe, Aflekete… But Yemoja is always associated with maternity, fertility, and abundance.
 Originating in the lands once called “the slave coast,” rituals in her honor travelled across the Atlantic Ocean along with millions of Africans deported during the slave trade.

 Carpe LucemI became a better photographer when “seize the day” took on a new meaning: Seizing day-light.
 Collecting photons like they were flowers.
 And before that, as with a flower, admiring light.
 Spying on it.
 Watching it bloom.
 Being on the look out for every wave and dance.
 Marveling at the way it makes and breaks shapes and colors.
 During my journey on “The Roads of Yemoja,” I wanted to step away from the dichotomy of light-whiteness-purity versus darkness-blackness-sin and let my eyes get used to darkness that brings no gloom.
 To make the obscurity felted, enveloping, cozy, and as reassuring as life before the world, like the inside of a womb.
 To find the shadows and coddle them.
 To bring them to paper, dip in a few words, and invent new forms of photosynthesis.

 Analog photography.
 Pictures taken in Nigeria, Benin and Cuba from November 2018 to December 2020 © Laeïla Adjovi